GRIFFINCollaboration/GRSISpoon/README.md

 ##Usage

-GRSISpoon relies on MIDAS and ROOT (versions TBD).
-With them installed and working, follow these steps to get GRSISpoon off the ground:
+GRSISpoon relies on MIDAS post-January 2014 and ROOT 5.34; it has successfully compiled and run on 64 bit SL6 and Ubuntu.
+With the dependencies installed and working, follow these steps to get GRSISpoon off the ground:

 1. Run the setup script, SOURCEME.sh or .csh depending on your shell preference.
 Make sure the paths to ROOT and MIDAS are set correctly therein!
 2. do `make` at GRSISpoon's root; hopefully everything compiles